raloliver/vuephoto/README.md

 ## vue-router

 - to remove `#` at URL, your server must be prepared and at `new VueRouter({})` add the prop `mode: 'history'`.
+- use component `router-link` with `to` prop.
+Like a href in the a tag.
+But, you can use expressions.